pkini2002/SJF-Scheduling-Demo-Using-CloudSim/README.md

 **Note:**

 Make sure to change the JDK version of your Eclipse IDE.
 The JDK Version used in this project is `JDK-9`.
-This can be done by right clicking on the project folder and then clicking on Java Compiler -> Check Enable Project Specific settings -> Select JDK Version to 9.
+This can be done by right clicking on the project folder and then clicking on Properties -> Java Compiler -> Check Enable Project Specific settings -> Select JDK Version to 9.

 ## Some Useful links: